Karagiannis/Karagiannis.github.io/_posts/2015-11-13-Pre-compiled_CSS.md

  do basic math, but this is something that one really would expect of a scripting language, even if it is free.

  No, the truth is that CSS is in such a sorry state, and that sass makes very little to straighten up things.
- It looks like a piece of software written by somebody that never took or never passed the compiler designers course.
  Variable declaration and nesting of primitives, all good, but cannot add any substantial value, to something that is essentially crap.

  I do not blame the staff of teachers, for choosing sass.
 The industry demands knowledge of sass, and it is